aarends/erelisdigital/content/english/blog/benefits-website.md

 image_webp: images/blog/blog-post-4.webp
 image: images/blog/blog-post-4.jpg
 author: Alan Arends
-description : "Creating an online presence for your local business is essential to reach out for customers and make your business stand out from your competitors.
-Find 4 reasons why?"
+description : "Creating an online presence for your local business is essential to reach out to customers and make your business stand out from your competitors.
+Find 4 reasons why."
 ---

 > ##### What is an online presence?